Who Killed Captain Alex?: Release and reception

 Who Killed Captain Alex? sold over 10,000 copies in DVD sales in Uganda, and pirated copies of the film have sold an estimated 10 times that amount.

 The official trailer of the film uploaded to YouTube on 30 January 2010 quickly developed a cult following.
 The film itself was uploaded on Wakaliwood's YouTube channel.
 As of 8 July 2025, it has over 10 million views.

 The film was released alongside Bad Black in the Wakaliwood Supa Action Vol. 1 Blu-ray/DVD combo by the American Genre Film Archive (AGFA) on 14 May 2019.
 The Blu-ray release features the option to watch Who Killed Captain Alex? with or without the VJ Emmie narration, plus subtitles in 11 languages, and welcome videos by Nabwana IGG for 14 countries.

 Who Killed Captain Alex? was generally received well by critics and audiences alike, who saw it as an endearing "so bad it's good" experience, despite its technical limitations.
-BBC referred to Nabawana as the "Ugandan Tarantino" after the film's release.
+BBC referred to Nabwana as the "Ugandan Tarantino" after the film's release.
 The film retains high popularity among youth in Uganda.
 Other commenters found the passion and determination behind the filmmakers as inspiring and considered the film very important.

 The film is also credited with inspiring the Ugandan Knuckles online meme in early 2018.

 Sequel

 Nabwana IGG completed work on the 2010 sequel Tebaatusasula (Luganda: "Those Who Were Screwed Over") when a massive power surge in Wakaliga destroyed the hard drive that contained the film footage, resulting in it becoming a lost film.

 On 2 March 2015, Wakaliwood set up a Kickstarter campaign to raise US$160 for the film Tebaatusasula: Ebola.
 The studio was able to receive US$13,181 from 374 backers by 1 April.
 Tebaatusasula: Ebola serves as the direct sequel to Who Killed Captain Alex? and a remake of the lost Tebaatusasula film.

 On 1 August 2022, Nabwana IGG's Twitter announced that a sequel was in production and that shooting was currently in progress.

-As of 1 January 2025, an animation spinoff called Who Killed Captain Alex?
-RASHIAN MACINARY that follows the life of The Russian Mercenary is rumored to be in the works.